 When you hire a lawyer that works on contingency, the contract will state what the contingency fee will be.
 This is usually a percentage of the final settlement or court award.
 This may change based on the complexity of your case.

 Any lawyer worth their money will strive to get you more compensation beyond what you’d have to pay.
-Ignore the low-ball offers from insurers and find out how much your case is really worth with one call to Morelli Law.
+Ignore the low-ball offers from insurers and find out how much your case is really worth with one call to our firm.

 Let a New York Construction Accident Attorney Represent You